Former Heisman Trophy winner Rashaan Salaam dies at 42

 "We lost a true Buffalo today," he tweeted.

-Salaam was the youngest NFL player to reach 1,000 yards and was NFC Rookie of the Year in 1995, but he played just 33 games in his pro career.
+Salaam was the youngest NFL player to reach 1,000 yards rushing and was NFC Rookie of the Year in 1995, but he played just 33 games in his pro career.
 According to CUBuffs.com, he was slowed by ankle and knee injuries.

 Salaam played in the short-lived XFL and the Canadian Football League.